 We can keep our prices so low due, in part, to a favourable Benefit in Kind (BiK) rate.
 This rate, a type of tax, is the contribution made to HMRC when an employee receives a work benefit.
 BiK is calculated from the emissions produced by the car – so a battery electric vehicle (EV), with zero tailpipe emissions, creates a much smaller BiK contribution than a car powered by fossil fuels.
 This ultra-low BiK rate for EVs is part of the UK government’s key commitments to encourage the adoption of EVs to meet the nation’s target of decarbonising road transport.

-However, like all taxes, BiK rates are subject to change – but, today, the UK Government announced that EV BiK rate will remain incredibly low, only increasing by 1% each year from 2025 to 2028.
+However, like all taxes, BiK rates are subject to change – but, today, the UK Government announced that EV BiK rate will remain incredibly low, only increasing by 1% each year from 2025 to 2028, and then 2% each year until 2030.

 How does salary sacrifice work?